Jimbly/dcexjam2025/README.md

 * damage floaters in 3D at a distance and/or giant particle effects whenever anyone gets hit
 * animate/grow critters on attack / hit
 * use floaters to show player numbers on floors
-* bug: visibility is different before/after turning camera/moving forward and back if directly facing a wall
-  * relatedly: moving backwards through a door and I could see the enemy on the other side
-  * relatedly: always show monster behind (and diagonals?)
 * Deal with more than 4 players in battlezone list (scrollbar, dither, hide?)
 * hide cheating commands like entset, stat
 * dither instead of blur for menuUp()